gs1-romania/quarkus-etcd-client/README.md

 ```
 All the above are Mutiny backed stubs and are using a single gRPC channel per client.

+## Authentication

+There is support for authentication:

-Authentication is done by token with username and password or by certificate.
+* Token authentication with username and password,
+* Certificate authentication;

 Also, TLS/SLL is supported.

 You can also inject the stubs with @GrpcClient.